*Page contains affiliate links

 Water contamination can also occur on the way into your home, or even within the home itself via old plumbing or leaking pipes.
 Increasing environmental pollution can also affect our water supplies.

-So, what exactly are the main contaminants that could be in tap water?
+Let’s look at the main contaminants that may be in your tap water…

 What is in Tap Water – 6 Common Contaminants

 The most common contaminants you are likely to find in municipal tap water supplies are as follows: